 Different climates can dramatically effect the exact date of repotting; repotting time in Florida will take place weeks before repotting in New York.

 However, nearly all tree species follow the same series of stages of bud growth in Spring and these can be used to identify the best time to repot your bonsai.
-This process should be well understood if you are planning on gifting someone these small potted trees.

 Why Repot in Spring?